Written By

 Future Outlook of Natural Hair in the Workplace

 The CROWN Act protects natural hair in the workplace in nearly half of the country, but the legislation still has a long way to go.
-Aside from laws, many believe human resources departments across the U.S. need to set higher standards.
+Aside from laws, some people believe human resources departments must set higher standards.

-According to the HR-focused publication HR Morning, there are several options HR representatives can do right now to help ensure all employees are treated fairly in the workplace:
+According to human resources publication HR Morning, there are several strategies companies can implement to help ensure all employees are treated fairly in the workplace, including:

-Language stating that natural hairstyles are considered professional and appropriate for the workplace can be helpful in avoiding bias.
+Language stating that natural hairstyles are considered professional and appropriate for the workplace can help avoid bias.
 Also, providing a list of examples may better serve employees.

 All managers and supervisors who hire, fire or promote employees should: